My track record

 - secured budget increases for environmental improvements;

-- secured changes to Planning policies including;
+- secured vital strengthening of Planning policies including;

 - protection for St Brelades bay,